usmansbk/userbase-api-server-template/README.md

 npx dotenv-vault build
 ```

-Fetch your production decryption key
+Fetch your production decryption key (will be needed in the next step)

 ```sh
 npx dotenv-vault keys production